19_803_full 2.jpg

 I hold a PhD in clinical psychology from the City University of New York Graduate Center and have been happy to provide psychotherapy at Downtown Psychological Services since 2019.
 My prior psychotherapy experience includes work in hospitals and community mental health centers in NYC, as well as in college counseling centers including (among others) those at New York University, Fordham University, and Pace University.

 In addition to my training in psychology, I hold a PhD in political science from Columbia University.
 My background in political science reflects my interest in the impact of political and social structures on the lives of my clients.
 I strive to make space for each client’s full self and am attuned to how social location – both yours and mine - may impact our therapeutic process.
 I am also well-acquainted with the challenges of academic life and eager to assist students navigating related concerns.
-My pronouns are She/Hers/Her.

 Stephanie King, LMSW